olton/mina-node-monitor/README.md

 - [x] Sending messages about the critical state of the node in Telegram and/or Discord
 - [x] Sending the current balance of the specified address to Telegram and/or Discord
 - [x] Sending Mina's cost to Telegram and/or Discord
+- [x] Disabling snark-worker before block production and then resuming its work
+- [x] Monitor memory consumption and reboot node when memory is critical

 #### Monitor built with a stack:
 - server - NodeJS, JavaScript